Buying A New Bike – Full Review – ’22 Pivot 429 Trail

 New bike?
 Yup, good day!
 Yet, both the path and result have things to think about.
 From the perspective of an engineer who does work in the bicycle industry, this is a review of both the bike, a Pivot 429 Trail, and the journey.

 This is the journey, including the purchase experience, decisions, and rough spots on the way.
 It is also a review of the Pivot 429 Trail, as a bike, from a technical customer perspective, written both for interested potential customers, and for the bicycle industry.
-The joy of a new bike is more than just the bike, it’s the experience.
+The joy of a new bike is more than just the bike, it is also the experience.

 Starting The New Bike Journey